-CodeDescriptionLectureLabClinic CreditPHY 151College Physics I3204Prerequisites:MAT 171; and DRE 098 or DRE 099; or satisfactory reading placement score
+Prerequisites: MAT 171; and DRE 098 or DRE 099; or

 This algebra/trigonometry-based course introduces fundamental physical concepts as applied to engineering technology fields.
 Topics include systems of units, problem-solving methods, graphical analysis, vectors, motion, forces, Newton's laws of motion, work, energy, power, momentum, and properties of matter.
 Upon completion, students should be able to apply the principles studied to applications in engineering technology fields.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education requirement in natural sciences/mathematics.
 This is a Universal General Education Transfer Component (UGETC) course for the Associate in Science degree.
 It satisfies other General Education hours for the Associate in Arts degree.